hoechenberger/iohub-debug-pycharm/README.rst

 .. image:: images/06-WaitingForConnection.png

-Run And Debug Your Project
+Run and Debug Your Project
 ==========================
 Select the run configuration for your project and click the **play** button to run it. *Do not click the debug button!*